What Does a Property Manager Do?

 Lease Renewals

-About a month before a tenant’s lease is set to expire, the PM will reach out to inquire about a renewal.
+Prior to a tenant’s lease expiration, the PM will reach out to inquire about a renewal.
 The PM will always try to keep existing tenants in place and avoid turnover, but they will also evaluate the current rent vs. market rent and attempt to raise the tenant’s rent if possible.

 It’s in the mutual interest of the PM and the owner to keep properties rented for the highest achievable rent.
-This is one function that is nearly always handled better by professional PMs than owners who self-manage, who are frequently afraid to raise rents.
+This is one function that is nearly always handled better by professional PMs than owners who self-manage, who are frequently shy about raising rents because they fear losing tenants as a result.
 (This is why you can find countless occupied properties for sale with long-term tenants paying well under market rent.)
 My PM generally tries to get a 4% increase with each renewal, or more if the tenant is significantly below market rent.

 While a 1-year lease is most common, some PMs will make a 2-year lease standard as long as the tenant is willing.
 I personally prefer the 2-year lease whenever it’s possible, especially since my PM includes an automatic rent increase for the 2nd year.